 Many quilters want to do improvisational quilting and make it up as they go along, but struggle with how to start.
 It is stressful to have a stack of fabric and just begin without a plan.

 This technique takes that away, and gives clear instructions for cutting and sorting the pieces.
 By the time you make layout decisions, you are well into the design and the simple choices will be easy.

 The pattern is for a bed sized quilt (67″ x 82″) but includes an option for a small lap or baby quilt (37″ x 52″).

-This pattern is available in my shop.
+This pattern is available in my shop or at Etsy.
 Step out of your comfort zone and try some improv piecing!

 designer, teacher, speaker